deepjs/deepjs/README.md

 #deepjs

-<b>deepjs core</b> (this lib) provides a set of quite atomic tools for better programming.
+<b>deepjs core</b> (this lib) gathers a bunch of atomic and generic tools for better programming.

-Alone, deepjs core library does not provides anything but nice, fast and lightweight tools that allow you to develop your OWN application faster.
+Each module could be used independently or together.

 Above all, it will help you in <b>design</b>, <b>architecture</b> and <b>concurrent run-time management</b> of your OWN app.

 Based on Layered and Chained Programmation approach, it provides, uses and mixes :

-* Layered Aspect Oriented Programmation
-* Query Based Programmation including Code Sheet
-* Object Capability Model (or Management)
-* Full promised and chained asynch management
-* Homogeneous HTTP/Rest ressources management
-* Modularisation by Protocol approach
-* Concurrent context management

 It works both server side and browser side.
 Its aim is to be totaly unobstrusive, ergonomic as possible and usable with any other js lib/framework.
 It wants also to be absolutly homogeneous (isomorphic) between server and browser sides.